The cost of buying a house

 - removal costs

-And don't forget once you are in your home, there'll be regular ongoing bills you'll face as a homeowner, on top of your regular mortgage payments:
+And don't forget once you're in your home, there'll be regular ongoing bills you'll face as a homeowner, on top of your regular mortgage payments, such as:

 - council tax